isovector/sandymaguire.me/site/posts/2019-11-12-making-and-spending-money.markdown

 I read an excellent blog post yesterday: [Making Money Isn't Magic][making-money].
 It's a great look at strategies for generating cash.
-Several techniques that won't get you rich quick, but also will clearly work given a year or two of preparation.
+Several techniques that won't get you rich quick, though they will clearly work given a year or two of preparation.
 And significantly less lead time if you come ready.

 [making-money]: https://www.reddit.com/r/slatestarcodex/comments/duv1x8/making_money_isnt_magic/

-Anyway, this got me thinking about my approach to this money stuff --- which seems notably than how most people I run with think about it.
+Anyway, this got me thinking about my approach to this money stuff --- which is notably different than how most people seem to think about it.
 My family is aggressively the upper middle class.
 With the notable exception of a failed startup in the extended parts of the tree, every one of them works as a professional or at a not-for-profit.
 You name it, we got it.
 From engineering to law to medicine to police to university professor --- my family has flourished by having a job and working for the man.

-Tried and true, it's a strategy that's been working for us for generation --- at least as far back in the lineage as I'm privy to.
+Tried and true, it's a strategy that's been working for us for generations --- at least as far back in the lineage as I'm privy to.

-With the eruption of my uncle, there isn't a shred of entrepreneurship anywhere in the blood.
+With the exception of my uncle, there isn't a shred of entrepreneurship anywhere in the blood.
 My family is particularly risk averse; not only in business, but also in temperament.
 The emphasis is and has always been on credentials and a good job with a good salary.
 Although no one would explicitly say it, I suspect